binnes/esp8266Workshop/docs/part3/INTERVAL.md

 IoT Workshop Arduino Program : [Get the Code](https://raw.githubusercontent.com/binnes/esp8266Workshop/master/IoTWorkshop.ino/IoTWorkshop.ino.ino)

 - Return to the Arduino IDE
-- Record your Watson IoT connection details from the top of your version of the existing IoTWorkshop.ino you created in Part 2.
+- Record your MQTT Broker connection details from the top of your version of the existing IoTWorkshop.ino you created in Part 2.
 - Replace the source code with the above.
 - This version registers a callback and subscribes to MQTT Device Commands.
 - The program loops but polls for MQTT incoming Commands.
 - If a Interval command is sent, it updates how long it should sleep before sending the next DHT environmental sensor data.
-- Merge in your Watson IoT connection details.
+- Merge in your CloudAMQP connection details.
 - Compile and Flash this updated program to the ESP8266

 ### Step 6 - Node-RED Dashboard Reporting Interval Form